"Clean Coal" Technologies, Carbon Capture & Sequestration

 Storage & sequestration of carbon dioxide

 Captured carbon dioxide gas can be put to good use, even on a commercial basis, for enhanced oil recovery (EOR).
 This is well demonstrated in West Texas, and today over 5800 km of pipelines connect oilfields to a number of carbon dioxide sources in the USA.
+The CO2 acts to reduce the viscosity of the oil, enhancing its flow to recovery wells.

 At the Great Plains Synfuels Plant, North Dakota, some 13,000 tonnes per day of carbon dioxide gas is captured and 5000 t of this is piped 320 km into Canada for enhanced oil recovery.
 This Weyburn oilfield sequesters about 85 cubic metres of carbon dioxide per barrel of oil produced, a total of 19 million tonnes over the project's 20-year life.
 The first phase of its operation has been judged a success.